 So, in order to get a better picture of auto insurance rates around the state, let’s look at how rates vary by city.

-Best Washington Auto Insurance Rates by City
+Best Auto Insurance Rates in Washington by City

 Aside from your driving history, your location is one of the most important factors when calculating the cost of your auto insurance.
 Population, crime rates, weather conditions, and the cost of living can all affect the amount you pay each year.
 Individuals who live and work in rural areas typically have the lowest rates.